-Trees naturally remove carbon dioxide and other gaseous pollutants, like particulates.
+Trees naturally remove carbon dioxide and a variety of air pollutants.
 Particulates in the air can be reduced by up to 60% when trees are present.
 Additionally, neighborhoods with lots of trees have lower rates of childhood asthma.

 Habitat

 Forests provide vital structure and sustenance for many different species, even aquatic.
 More trees mean stronger ecosystems and more wildlife.
 For students, it allows them to learn first-hand about wildlife and ecosystems.